smathot/suchwasnot-site-generator/README.md

 - **Static hosting** (GitHub Pages, Netlify, Vercel, etc.) — just upload `output/`
 - **FTP** — upload `output/` to your server
 - **No server-side processing required** — everything is client-side

-## EPUB & PDF generation

-This generator focuses on the web reading experience.
-For EPUB and PDF output, the project includes companion stylesheets:

-- `styles/epub.scss` — Conservative reflowable EPUB stylesheet
-- `styles/print.scss` — Print stylesheet with mirrored margins, running headers, and page numbers

-These can be used with tools like [Pandoc](https://pandoc.org/) or [WeasyPrint](https://weasyprint.org/) to produce downloadable formats from the same Markdown source.

 ## License